 Before diving headfirst into your own cloud adoption initiatives you will want to separate the hype from the true benefits.

-As with any emerging technology, the Cloud has collected its fair share of myths and misconceptions that can be disguised pitfalls for unwary businesses.
+As with any emerging technology, the Cloud has collected its fair share of myths, misconceptions, and Cloud migration considerations that can be disguised pitfalls for unwary businesses.

 Cloud is cheaper by default – False!